mapbox/dynamodb-replicator/README.md

 [dynamodb-replicator](https://github.com/mapbox/dynamodb-replicator) offers several different mechanisms to manage redundancy and recoverability on [DynamoDB](http://aws.amazon.com/documentation/dynamodb) tables.

 - A **replicator** function that processes events from a DynamoDB stream, replaying changes made to the primary table and onto a replica table.
-The function is designed to be run as an [AWS Lambda function](http://aws.amazon.com/documentation/lambda/), optionally with deployment assistance from [streambot](https://github.com/mapbox/streambot).
+The function is designed to be run as an [AWS Lambda function](http://aws.amazon.com/documentation/lambda/).
 - An **incremental backup** function that processes events from a DynamoDB stream, replaying them as writes to individual objects on S3.
-The function is designed to be run as an [AWS Lambda function](http://aws.amazon.com/documentation/lambda/), optionally with deployment assistance from [streambot](https://github.com/mapbox/streambot).
+The function is designed to be run as an [AWS Lambda function](http://aws.amazon.com/documentation/lambda/).
 - A **consistency check** script that scans the primary table and checks that each individual record in the replica table is up-to-date.
 The goal is to double-check that the replicator is performing as is should, and the two tables are completely consistent.
 - A **table dump** script that scans a single table, and writes the data to a file on S3, providing a snapshot of the table's state.
 - A **snapshot** script that scans an S3 folder where incremental backups have been made, and writes the aggregate to a file on S3, providing a snapshot of the backup's state.